 Many of these pictures were taken from the internet, so we need input from members!
 Please send your local pictures to us via the blog page.

-MAH-JONG starts on the 1st of September and meets on the first and 3rd Fridays of the month from 7 to 9 p.m. at the Windmill Club in Glassbrook Road.
+MAH-JONG meets on the first and 3rd Fridays of the month from 7 to 9 p.m. at the Windmill Club in Glassbrook Road.

 Looking for the groups calendar?
 It is now further down the page.

 I imagine that most of you are aware of the proposed closure of libraries across the county.
 The consultation sets out three options - Options 2 and 3 would result in the loss of local libraries in Irchester, Raunds and Higham Ferrers.
 Option 1 allows the libraries in Raunds and Higham Ferrers to remain open provided there is a local community group prepared to take over the running of the library AND there is the support of the local Council.
 Local libraries act as a “community hub” providing something for most people and enriching the community.
 There is Play and Learn Time for the little ones, Knit and Natter and technology advice for the “oldies”, the Quilters, “Scrabblers” and the Mah Jong players meet there.
 If you want to research your past there is free advice on how to look into your family history and you can search sources such as newspapers and Ancestry.com.
 Libraries will help with applications for a Bus Pass or a disabled Blue Badge.
 Oh, and you can take out a book to read!

 All sorts of activities will be happening in your area as libraries across the county prepare to fight these proposals.
 Keep an eye out and assist wherever you can.
 I ask U3A members to respond to the consultation and to lobby their Councillors, tell your family, tell your friends.
 It doesn’t matter if your library isn’t at risk, the loss of any library would diminish the local community.
 I urge you to make your views known to NCC before the consultation closes on January 13th.